lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 Ⓡ Combat effects played at the end of a round/combat can be played when the round ends via "Combat Ends" or similar.

+#### 6.4.5.7.
+Steal Blood

-**Steal Blood**: This effect moves blood counters (or life counters) from the target to the striking minion.
+This effect moves blood counters (or life counters) from the target to the striking minion.
 This does not count as damage, so the effect cannot be prevented with damage prevention effects.
 This effect occurs before the "heal damage" step of damage resolution, so the stolen blood can be used to heal damage even if the damage is inflicted simultaneously.
 If the stolen blood causes the striking vampire to have more blood than his capacity, the excess